Agemonia/Agemoniafaq/index.md

 <details>
 <summary><b>Scenario 7</b></summary>
-<p><b>Can a Hero push or pull the Arcane Golem outside of the temple walls?</b> - Yes, that’s allowed, but as the special movement rules states, the Golem would then move back towards an Ally inside the temple walls.
+<p><b>Can a Hero push or pull the Arcane Golem outside of the temple walls?</b> - Yes, that’s allowed, but as the special movement rules states, the Golem would then move back towards an Ally inside the temple walls.</p>
 </details>
 <br>

 <details>
 <summary><b>Scenario 8</b></summary>
 <p><b>How much health does the Bloodrock start with?</b> - The Bloodrock starts with 10x the number of Heroes plus an additional 10 health.
-The damage symbol (red circle with white down arrow) does not mean damage in this case.
+The damage symbol (red circle with white down arrow) does not mean damage in this case.</p>
 <p><b>How exactly do ranged and magic attacks work when a Hero/Enemy is standing in a Sapfir Tree area?
 Can they ever be targeted or attacked?</b> - A Hero/Enemy standing in a Sapfir can not be attacked by ranged or magic attack from another area.
-They can still be targeted and moved towards as normal, and if the attacker were to enter the same Sapfir Tree area (if the capacity allows it), then the attacker could attack with its ranged or magic attack.
+They can still be targeted and moved towards as normal, and if the attacker were to enter the same Sapfir Tree area (if the capacity allows it), then the attacker could attack with its ranged or magic attack.</p>
 </details>
 <br>

 <details>
 <summary><b>Scenario 9</b></summary>
-<p><b>Story card C 'A Marked Tree' – does this require the Hero who has 'You have discovered some markings' or is everyone in the party considered to have discovered the markings?</b> - Everybody in the party is considered to have discovered it.
+<p><b>Story card C 'A Marked Tree' – does this require the Hero who has 'You have discovered some markings' or is everyone in the party considered to have discovered the markings?</b> - Everybody in the party is considered to have discovered it.</p>
-<p><b>If two Heroes are in the same area with an intact Wisptree, and the Benaethid performs his bottom area attack, do both Heroes ignore the attack and then the tree is destroyed?</b> - Yes, both ignore the attack.
+<p><b>If two Heroes are in the same area with an intact Wisptree, and the Benaethid performs his bottom area attack, do both Heroes ignore the attack and then the tree is destroyed?</b> - Yes, both ignore the attack.</p>
 </details>
 <br>